 What is the time commitment for startups in the accelerator program?

 We know from experience that it's easier to take advantage of all the EIT Food Accelerator Network has to offer when you or someone from your team is working onsite.
 You're able to choose elements of the program that work best for you: the events to attend, the mentors to meet with, the partners to network with, and the info sessions to participate in.
 It also helps us better proactively support you if you are onsite.

 The EIT Food Accelerator Network expects active, consistent engagement in the accelerator program.
-This requires regular, physical presence from at least one team member in the EIT Food Accelerator Network Germany, Israel, Spain, Switzerland or UK office for the duration of the accelerator program you are participating in.
+This requires regular, physical presence from at least one team member in the EIT Food Accelerator Network Germany, Israel, Spain, Finland, Switzerland or UK office for the duration of the accelerator program you are participating in.

 What is your policy on intellectual property protection?

 Protection of intellectual property rights (e.g. patents, trademarks, copyright, trade secrets, etc.) of your concept is your responsibility and your responsibility alone.
 If you have an idea or product that you might want to patent, we strongly recommend speaking to a lawyer before submitting information about this idea to the EIT Food Accelerator Network.